maybebyte/anthesis/os.md

 OS enough that a USB flash drive with Linux Mint is always on my person in case someone wants me to set it up for them.

-Linux Mint provides a familiar interface and full-featured applications.
-The developers dedicate a lot of time to make things intuitive without a sacrifice in customizability and I really appreciate that approach.
+Linux Mint provides a familiar interface and full-featured applications so the user can hit the ground running.
+The developers dedicate a lot of time to make the system intuitive without a sacrifice in customizability and I really appreciate that approach.

 ### Trying something different